-Policy 12R NP01 Land off Haxey Road
+Policy 14R NP01 Land off Haxey Road

-- 1. Proposals for the development of this site for up to 38 dwellings, should demonstrate how it is in accordance with the guidelines in the Misterton Design Code 2022 section 5.2.4 and incorporate the following principles; - a) reflect the density and character of the surrounding area; - b) retain the hedgerow on the site frontage (subject to allowing safe vehicular and pedestrian access); - c) a consideration of the wider setting of the cemetery to the north of the site both in its own right and in its capacity as a non-designated heritage asset; and - d) a landscape scheme to include - a) woodland planting to the northern and western boundary to provide a soft transition to the rural countryside; - b) a green link using hedgerows to allow wildlife movement through the site. - 2.
+- 1. Proposals for the development of this site as shown on Map 14b for in the region of 38 dwellings, should demonstrate how it is in accordance with the guidelines in the Misterton Design Code 2022 section 5.2.4 and incorporate the following principles; - a) reflect the density and character of the surrounding area, - b) retain the hedgerow on the site frontage (subject to allowing safe vehicular and pedestrian access), - c) a consideration of the wider setting of the cemetery to the north of the site both in its own right and in its capacity as a non-designated heritage asset, - d) a landscape scheme to include woodland planting to the northern and western boundary to provide a soft transition to the rural countryside, - e) a green link using hedgerows to allow wildlife movement through the site. - 2.
 Proposals will be required to manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity.
-A SuDs scheme that provides multi benefits for residents would be supported.
+A SuDs scheme that provides multi benefits for residents would be supported. - 3.
+Proposals will be required to provide sufficient mitigation measures in response to the findings of an assessment by Severn Trent Water to ensure that the sewerage capacity can accommodate the additional dwellings.